-Thinking About California and Paris: Challenges to Sociology
+Thinking About Sociology in California and Paris

 There is a famous family dispute in cultural evolution between Californians and Parisians.